mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MicrosoftSearch/Freshservice-Microsoft-Graph-connector-(preview).md

 Credential info has expired.
 Please create a new key in the Freshservice API key setting and copy the latest key from the user profile setting page to authenticate.

- **Invalid Credentials detected.
+ **Invalid credentials detected.
 Please check the credential info and check the permission scopes of the Freshservice App.**

 Common credential error.
 Please go back to the Freshservice API key setting and check if the key is correct.